ICC arrest warrants for Russian leaders: Other claims against Putin

 In May 2016, families of victims of the MH17 crash filed a claim against Russia and President Vladimir Putin in the European Court of Human Rights.
 MH17 was a scheduled passenger flight that was shot down by Russia-controlled forces in Ukraine, resulting in 298 civilian deaths.

 In July 2021, Putin published a lengthy essay "On the Historical Unity of Russians and Ukrainians", claiming that Ukraine is an artificial entity that occupies historically Russian lands.
 A report by 35 legal and genocide experts cited Putin's essay as part of "laying the groundwork for incitement to genocide".
 Later, the Russian state-owned RIA News published the article titled "What Russia should do with Ukraine", accusing the entire Ukrainian nation of being Nazis who must wiped out and in some cases re-educated.

 Crime of aggression

 On 19 March 2022, the European Parliament adopted a resolution on creation of a special international tribunal for the crime of aggression by Russia and Belarus.

+Ukraine, although it had not yet ratified the Rome Statute at the time, had voluntarily submitted to the Court's jurisdiction since 2013, pursuant to Article 12, paragraph 3, of the Statute.
+This automatically triggered the Court's jurisdiction for crimes, such as war crimes and crimes against humanity, as originally stipulated, but not literally for the crime of aggression, which was later added to the Court's jurisdiction and with a different wording of the provision.